khanshoaib3/minecraft-access/docs/changelogs/latest.md

 - My pull request to the minecraft-access-i18n repository is needed for the extra text strings I added in this pull request I have implemented speech and mouse simulation support for MacOS using JNA calls to the Objective C runtime and other native MacOS libraries, so no external libraries or tools need to be installed.
 There is a corresponding pull request in the i18n repo that should be merged alongside this
+- Removed unnecessary use of Fabric api in a few random places
+- Deleted MainClassFabric because the mod does two completely different things depending on which side it's running on and a common entry point for both sides is not needed (and also unnecessarily complicates things with the server-side error message)